ACTS International, How to know God, religion and morality, inspirational living and real Christianity : Actsweb

 However, it's useless to say, "If only."
 The family couldn't go back and do things differently.
 We all had to accept the reality of what had happened, pick up the pieces, and go on.

 Suggested prayer: "Dear God, when things go wrong in my life please help me to have a constructive attitude, be realistic, and accept what has happened as an opportunity for both personal and spiritual growth and therein become a stronger, healthier person as a result.
-Thank you for hearing and answering my prayer.
-Gratefully in Jesus' name, amen."
+Thank You for hearing and answering my prayer.
+Gratefully in Jesus's name, amen."

 1. Philippians 4:8 (NIV).